Is your child starting school for the very first time?

 Busing will be offered for four and five-year-olds, based on Board policy through the Sudbury Student Services Consortium.
 To see if your child is eligible for busing, please contact the Consortium at 705.521.1234 or 1.877.225.1196.

-Transportation for the before and after school programs will not be provided.
+Transportation for the before and after school programs are not provided.